 Oncologists don’t always counsel their patients on fertility preservation

 Research shows that oncology doctors often don’t provide enough information about what can happen to fertility with different cancer treatments, and most doctors don’t direct patients to fertility specialists for counseling before treatment begins.
 So if your doctor isn’t starting the conversation, it’s important to speak up about your concerns.

 For women in their 20s and early 30s, preserving fertility before cancer treatment most often means using advanced cryopreservation (freezing) techniques to freeze a woman’s oocytes (unfertilized eggs) to store for future use.
 During an egg freezing cycle, a patient will go through many of the same beginning steps that are involved in a typical in vitro fertilization (IVF) cycle commonly used for women who are having fertility issues.
 These steps include ovulation stimulation, ultrasound monitoring, and egg retrieval.
 After egg retrieval, the eggs are cultured for a few hours and then frozen the same day.

 Freezing your eggs before you start cancer treatment will give you better odds of getting pregnant in the future.
 While it’s possible you may still have viable eggs after cancer treatment, it’s certainly not assured because chemotherapy, radiation and other cancer treatments can destroy eggs and cause you to enter premature menopause.
 Your age, type of cancer and treatment approach are factors affecting what’s possible and best for you.

-The physicians at Fertility Answers are happy to discuss what you need to know about fertility preservation before cancer treatment.
+Your team at Fertility Answers is happy to discuss what you need to know about fertility preservation before cancer treatment.
 We will explain how egg freezing can help you proactively preserve your fertility.
-Contact us to learn how you can protect and retain your eggs and postpone pregnancy until your oncologist finds it safe and appropriate for you and you feel ready to take that step.
+Contact us to learn how you can protect and retain your eggs and future fertility.